Multiple people shot during congressional baseball practice

+Update, 10:50 a.m.
+EST: The suspected shooter has been identified as James T. Hodgkinson, according to law enforcement officials who spoke to the Washington Post and NBC News.

-A shooting at a congressional baseball practice in Virginia left multiple people wounded Wednesday morning, reportedly including Rep. Steve Scalise (R-La.) and one of his aides.
+A shooting at a congressional baseball practice in Virginia left multiple people wounded Wednesday morning, reportedly including Rep. Steve Scalise (R-La.), one of his aides, and Capitol Police officers.
+The House Majority Whip is in stable condition and undergoing surgery at MedStar Washington Hospital Center, his office said in a statement.

-The suspect was taken into custody, the Alexandria Police Department confirmed on social media.
+The Alexandria Police Department confirmed that the suspect has been taken into custody.

 UPDATE: Suspect is in custody and not a threat.
 PIO will be onscene shortly to share updates.